altunixon/wips/lns/altina_ln/ASP-143-Post_3_of_5.md

 After all, he just declared war against the commander of an invading army.<br/>
 Altina was troubled because of her pacifist ideals that prioritize the wellbeing of the people.
 Any other generals in the Belgaria Empire would have delegated this matter to Balasko.<br/>
 A battle with a town of 3,000 would end quickly, even before the main forces reach there.<br/>
-What about showing mercy to people revolting against the Belgaria Empire?
+What about showing mercy to people revolting against the Belgaria Empire?<br/>
 The matter could be resolved peacefully, but that wasn’t a qualified response for the commander of an invading army.<br/>
 If the citizens in the Hispanian capital said the same thing, then she would have no choice but to retreat without a fight.<br/>
 Altina’s orders was to bring the citizens with different ideals and thinking under Belgaria’s rule.<br/>
-She made her decision:
+She made her decision:<br/>
 "We won’t attack the town, ask you to leave the town or submit a tribute.
 I can promise you all that.
 However, we will be making camp near the town before the weather clears up.
 IF you harm my soldiers, I will never forgive you all."<br/>
 "……"<br/>
 It was Damia’s turn to be troubled.<br/>
 However, their status weren’t equal.<br/>
 He wasn’t given time to ponder an answer.<br/>
-Altina commanded:
+Altina commanded:<br/>
 "You may leave.
 Relay my words to the townsfolk."<br/>
 The heavy infantry soldiers brought him outside without waiting for a reply.<br/>
 The Belgarian campaign army headed towards the small town Lokays.<br/>